Silver in medicine – past, present and future

 One example of this type of research is work undertaken at North Carolina State University under Assistant Professor Rohan Shirwaiker.
 His team has been developing an electrically‐activated silver‐based antimicrobial implant system.
 They have engineered the application of low-intensity direct and alternating current mechanisms to a silver‐titanium implant system to release silver ions that kill or neutralize bacteria on and around the implant.
 A small power circuitry that can be integrated into the implant design creates a potential difference between the implant’s silver and titanium components.
 The conductive body fluids surrounding the device result in a small electrical current via the release of antimicrobial silver ions.
-Such a system can be utilized in implants for prevention or the treatment of device‐associated infection.
+Such a system can be used in implants to prevent or treat device‐associated infection.
 With the growing number of implant procedures, including total hip and knee joint arthroplasties, such innovations in silver-based antimicrobial technology can significantly improve patient outcomes while reducing medical expenditure.
 They indicate negligible toxicity.
 Modern-day medical uses of silver began at the turn of the 19th century when surgeons used silver sutures to help minimize post‐operative inflammation.
 Later in the 1800s, silver nitrate eyedrops were introduced as an antiseptic (to reduce neonatal conjunctivitis).
 The following century saw World War I soldiers take silver leaf into battle to help fight infection if they were injured in the trenches.
 Silver was increasingly used to treat everyday ailments such as sore throats and tonsillitis.
-This increase in usage was accompanied by the identification of argyria, a rare condition associated with the gradual accumulation of silver compounds in the body and characterized by discoloration of the skin in the most extreme cases.
+This increase in usage was accompanied by the identification of argyria, a rare condition associated with the gradual accumulation of silver compounds in the body and characterized by skin discoloration in the most extreme cases.

 Fox spent years researching SSD and was particularly interested in its mechanism of action; that is, the specific route by which silver and the sulfadiazine combined to offer an effective and safe way to treat severe burns.
 In the mid‐1970s, he published a paper which stated: “The efficacy of silver sulfadiazine is thought to result from its slow and steady reactions with serum and other sodium chloride‐containing body fluids, which permits the slow and sustained delivery of silver ions into the wound environs.